 I LOVE this quilt and I’m confident you will too!
 Quilt designs are so subjective and everyone has their own tastes.
-Some like traditional quilts, while others prefer modern, but the American Flag is a universal symbol for freedom and bravery, and I don’t know anyone who doesn’t love it’s design.
-I recently saw this quilt block from Amy of Diary of a Quilter on Pinterest and was so inspired by it!
+Some like traditional quilts, while others prefer modern, but the American Flag is a universal symbol of freedom and bravery, and I don’t know anyone who doesn’t love its design.
 How had I not thought of making an American flag quilt?
 I already have a Union Jack quilt pattern (ahem, it’s been half way finished for two years) because I love the ability to bring heritage and history into the home.
 A symbol that my kids can see every day so it’s burned into their childhood memory.

 I should tell you too, this is just the top.
 Once I got the bug to make this, I knew I wouldn’t have enough time to get it quilted and bound, and back to me before the 4th of July.
 This year we’ll just use it as a picnic blanket to watch fireworks and then I will get it shipped off to The Back Porch Quilters.
 I will definitely do a repost of the finished product once I get it back!
 I do have to say, I loved the flag-like waves it was giving me when I was shooting the pictures.

 *-* I’m so proud and excited to bring you this tutorial!
 It’s my first quilt to design fully from block to full quilt, and I couldn’t be more excited!
 I hope you love it and are inspired to make one too!